Marnie Simpson: Personal life

 Before appearing on Geordie Shore, Simpson was a runner-up in Miss Newcastle, and she worked as a waitress.
 She was previously engaged to then boyfriend Ricky Rayment from The Only Way Is Essex on Season 11 of Geordie Shore, but then broke it off & returned to the show in Season 12.
 Her cousin is a fellow Geordie Shore cast member, Sophie Kasaei.
-In April 2019, she announced that she was pregnant, and 29 October 2019, she gave birth to her son with partner Casey Johnson.
-They have a second son born in May 2022.
+In April 2019, she announced that she was pregnant, and 29 October 2019, she gave birth to her son named Rox with partner Casey Johnson.
+They have a second son named Oax, born in May 2022.
 Marnie announced in February 2025 that she and Johnson were expecting their third child together.
-They welcomed a baby girl in July 2025.
+They welcomed a baby girl, Kixee in July 2025.